Utilizing Cutting Edge Technology Resources to Enhance Your WORLD LANGUAGE Instruction in Grades 6-12

 Practical Ideas and Strategies

-Using technology to communicate and access information is second nature to our 21st century students We can take advantage of this proclivity by making the use of technology an integral part of the classroom routine in world language classes.
+Using technology to communicate and access information is second nature to our 21st century students.
+We can take advantage of this proclivity by making the use of technology an integral part of the classroom routine in world language classes.
 To that end, the content of this seminar focuses on the use of technology to help students practice the 5 Cs from the National Standards for Foreign Language Learning.
-Through the use of technology we can motivate students to communicate and exchange information using the language they are learning.
-Participants in this seminar will learn how to structure activities that use technology to access and interpret authentic cultural information and communications in the target language.
+Through the use of technology, we can motivate students to communicate and exchange information using the language they are learning.
+Participants in this seminar will learn how to structure activities that use technology to access and interpret current, authentic cultural information and communications in the target language.

 Ten Key Benefits of Attending

-- Utilize Cutting-Edge Technology Tools to Strengthen World Language Instruction
+- Utilize Cutting Edge Technology Tools to Strengthen World Language Instruction

 - Expand Your World Language Classroom Beyond the Four Walls